martkist/freech-lib-js/README.md

-# twister-lib-js
+# freech-lib-js
-A [Twister](http://twister.net.co) Library in JavaScript
+A [Freech](http://github.com/martkist/freech-core) Library in JavaScript

 ## Scope of this Project

-twister-lib-js handles all querying and manipulation of the Twister P2P network, given the availability of a (remote or local) twisterd JSON-RPC endpoint.
+freech-lib-js handles all querying and manipulation of the Freech P2P network, given the availability of a (remote or local) freechd JSON-RPC endpoint.
 This includes managing the network resource, by bundleing queries and by caching.
 This also includes the ability sign posts and to encrypt and decrypt direct messages locally.

-twister-lib-js should be compilable for as many platforms as possible including:
+freech-lib-js should be compilable for as many platforms as possible including:
 - All popular Browsers (for web apps as well as firefoxOS)
 - node-js (for server-side functionality)
 - The iOS Javascript VM (for building native iOS apps)
 - The Android Javascript VM (for building native android apps)

-A techdemo of twister-lib-js combined with react-js can be found at http://github.com/Tschaul/twister-react
+A techdemo of freech-lib-js combined with react-js can be found at http://github.com/martkist/freech-react

 ## Implementation Status